 Prototypes are the next iteration of user flows.
 Once your wireframes or visual designs are completed, you can use a tool like InVision or Marvel to create clickable flows.

 Many times for web or mobile apps, I like to abstract individual flows into their own clickable prototypes to test in isolation.
 Eventually, I'll put them all together into a full product prototype.

-User flows, in a way, are like prototype, they help experience a process or product without building it.
+When creating custom software, we always start with the users, and creating user flows has become a vital part of our process.
+In a way, they're like prototype, they help experience a process or product without building it.
 With relatively little overhead, user flows should be incorporated into any design process.
 They are a great way of addressing user needs while maintaining your business objectives.